Nominate-VG7/C-language-challenges/README.md

 # C-language-challenges
-this repo contains the problems that i have solved including the basic syllabus of c not dsa
+this repo contains the 100 solution problems that i have solved including the basic syllabus of c not dsa